-The objective of the conference is to initiate a knowledge-sharing dialogue on assessment practices in basic education in the South Asia region, and to learn from countries’ experiences with using assessment data to improve teaching and learning.
+The objective of the conference was to initiate a knowledge-sharing dialogue on assessment practices in basic education in the South Asia region, and to learn from countries’ experiences with using assessment data to improve teaching and learning.

-The agenda will broadly focus on:
+The agenda focused on:

 - The role and value of assessments in global contexts and the importance of networking within the South Asia region

 - Exploring ways in which international and regional assessments may be used to promote better teaching and learning in the future